j-red/j-red.github.io/portfolio.md

 permalink: /portfolio/
 ---

-This is a portfolio page.
+This is a portfolio page -- or at least, it will be soon.
+Check back later!

+For now, check out my [blog](/blog/).